 3.5.1.
 Participants' Views on the Importance of Outdoor Spaces a Theme Meaning Number of Codes Assigned Learning Outdoors Respondents gave an indication that children also learn when they are playing outdoors.
 8 Upkeep Playing outdoors contributes to the general wellbeing and upkeep of children.
-7 All Work and No Play Children need to play because they cannot be learning in the class all the time.
-6 b Participants Narratives "Learning outdoors" HR 4 We know that, with preschool, children learn through are playing they are also learning; it is ver HR 8 It is very important for the kindergarten KG, we are program and we have indoor activities, which are tabl have outside activities too, so they go and have some have to provide some things outside for them to use a outside, they also learn outside e-top activities, and v activities outside.
-W aside from their playin "Upkeep" HR 7 It is very important.
-In most instances, they have to co of sunshine, so providing outdoor space for them to m them stretch their legs.
-HR 5 We have a lot of toys and equipment on our playgroun People don't know the use of these tunnels, but they children who are unable to crawl.
-Something like a slic be physically active. are actually good for "All work and no play" HR 6 Yes as the saying goes "all work and no play, makes Jack a dull boy", so if you don't provide outdoor space for children to play, it means you are making them work, work, work, and if they work throughout, their minds become tired.
-When you teach them a little, there should be a little outdoor game so that their minds will rest for a while.
-You can't teach them from morning to afternoon
+All Work and No Play Children need to play because they cannot be learning in the class all the time.
+6 b Participants Narratives "Learning outdoors" HR 4 We know that, with preschool, children learn through playing, so while they are playing they are also learning; it is very necessary.
+HR 8 It is very important for the kindergarten KG, we are program and we have indoor activities, which are tablhave outside activities too, so they go and have some have to provide some things outside for them to use a outside, they also learn outside e-top activities, and we activities outside.
+We aside from their playing "Upkeep" HR 7 It is very important.
+In most instances, they have to come out and enjoy a bit of sunshine, so providing outdoor space for them to maneuver and play helps them stretch their legs.
+HR 5 We have a lot of toys and equipment on our playground, some are like tunnels.
+People don't know the use of these tunnels, but they are actually good for children who are unable to crawl.
+Something like a slide also helps children to be physically active.
+"All work and no play" HR 6 Yes as the saying goes "all work and no play, makes Jack a dull boy", so if you don't provide outdoor space for children to play, it means you are making them work, work, work, and if they work throughout, their minds become tired.
+HR 4 When you teach them a little, there should be a little outdoor game so that their minds will rest for a while.
+You can't teach them from morning to afternoon.